willowastaken/v6/README.md

 </div>

 <br>
-Then you will need to finish the required setup on the service your using but after that you can Enjoy The Best Game Website ever!
+Then you will need to finish the required setup on the service you deployed on